Teradata/developer-resources/docs/install-ai-unlimited/quickstart/docker-install-ai-unlimited-jupyter.md

 The command downloads and starts AI Unlimited and JupyterLab containers.

+## Verify access to AI Unlimited and JupyterLab

 When AI Unlimited is ready, you can access it at **http://localhost:3000**.
-When JupyterLab is ready, you can access it at **http://localhost:8888** and enter the token.
+When JupyterLab is ready, you can access it at **http://localhost:8888**, and enter the token.

+After you [set up AI Unlimited](/docs/install-ai-unlimited/quickstart/setup-ai-unlimited.md), you'll be able to create a project in JupyterLab.